-- (1) It corresponds to the professional advisory fees provided to Ashmore Investment Management Limited during the second and first half of 2022, respectively. - (2) Corresponds to the Management commissions of the Fondo de Inversión Colectiva Cerrado Ashmore Acciones Colombia + Latam, received during the second and first half of 2022, respectively.
-The decrease is due to lower assets under management during the second half of 2022.
-The latter serves as a base for the upcoming periods and commissions made at the Trust.
+(2) Corresponds to the Management commissions of the Fondo de Inversión Colectiva Cerrado Ashmore Acciones Colombia + Latam, received during the second and first half of 2023, respectively.

-17. Benefits to employees
+18. Benefits to employees

 The following is the detail of benefits to employees: